cenidetiot/ngsi-js-library/doc/ngsi/docs/SchemaAnalizer.md

 	]
 }
 ```
-Initially in a JavaScript project they are imported both modules of the NGSI library.
-In the setModel() function is specified the JSON schema from a remote repository,  in this case the schema of the Alert data model.
-After this, in a variable is stored the entity/data model given by the user/device (context producer) and in the verifyModel() they are defined: the Alert schema, the alert entity to verify and the ocb-sender object (used for download the schema provided with the URL of the schema).
+The next fragment of code uses the JSON Schema of the Alert data model defined above.
+The setModel() function receives this schema through the URL of the repository.
+Afterwards, the alert entity to verify (in this example the alertEntity) is stored in a variable.
+Finally, the verifyModel() function receives as parameters: the Alert schema, the alert entity and the ocb-sender object.
 Example:
 ```javascript
 var ngsi = require('ngsi-parser');